MateuszSerafin/GNS3_Networks/CCNP/PacketFenceNac/README.md

 ![](images/ConnectionProfileDefault.png)
 6. Create additional Connection profile that will allow only dot1x auth to use ADDS. <br>
 ![](images/DOT1XProfile.png) <br>
 I additionally configured "Automatically deregister device on accounting stop" which will deregister device when user disconnects.
 Not allowing to authenticate the device via mab.
 (Better security).
-However, this is not perfect. <br>
+However, this is not perfect. <br> Additionally it's required to configure ``aaa accounting dot1x default start-stop group packetfence`` on switch in order to accounting stop work on packetfence. <br>
 7. Under "Policies and Access Control -> Switch Groups", I created a new group for my switches. <br>
 Under definition tab I selected the device type of "Cisco IOS v15.0" <br>
 ![](images/DefinitionTab.png) <br>